jamieweb/travis-ci_csp-tester/README.md

 ## How does it work?

-A local copy of your website is run in the Travis-CI virtual machine.
-Your desired Content-Security-Policy header is served with the a `report-uri` directive configured to send CSP violation reports to a local report handler.
+A local copy of your website is automatically set up and run in a Travis-CI virtual machine.
+Your desired Content-Security-Policy header is served with the `report-uri` directive configured to send CSP violation reports to a local report handler and/or [Report URI](https://report-uri.com).

 Your website is then automatically crawled using [headless-chrome-crawler](https://github.com/yujiosaka/headless-chrome-crawler) by [yujiosaka](https://github.com/yujiosaka), which causes CSP violation reports to be sent where required.